 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
 We have competitors both in the United States and internationally, including major multi-national pharmaceutical companies, biotechnology companies and universities and other research institutions.
-Although we believe we are the only company engaged in the discovery and development of therapeutics based on novel functions of tRNA synthetases and NRP2 biology, we are aware of other companies that could compete with our product candidate, efzofitimod for the treatment of pulmonary sarcoidosis and other ILD.
+Although we believe we are the only company engaged in the discovery and development of therapeutics based on novel functions of tRNA synthetases and NRP2 biology, we are aware of other companies that could compete with our product candidates in their target therapeutic indications, such as our lead candidate, efzofitimod for the treatment of pulmonary sarcoidosis and other ILD.